 You cannot overstate the need for preparedness in a hot market.
-Be sure to have your financials in order.
+Additionally, if you qualify for the First Home Owners Grant, ensure you have all the paperwork in order.

 Nail down a loan preapproval as opposed to a prequalification.
 The preapproval is more thorough than prequalifying and can boost the seller’s confidence in your ability to purchase the property without loan uncertainties.

 Walk into the home with a blank cheque so you can deposit if you like what you see.
 Once again, immediacy and urgency are necessary to win the day in a seller’s market.

 3. Make Your First Offer a Good Offer